October 26, 2024

 Source: Pexels

 As long ago as the early 2000s, the American media company NPR was lamenting the death of the concept album, noting that the music scene had become “Darwinian”, where only the strongest could survive.
 Given the popularity of the concept album in previous decades, especially in the 1970s, that statement might seem cynical.
-Even acts like The Beatles and Frank Sinatra experimented with concept albums, after all.
+Even acts like and Frank Sinatra experimented with concept albums, after all.

 Year Zero